-This page examines breakthrough patents in stealth technology through radar-absorbing materials and structural designs:
+This page curates patents and research papers on stealth technology through radar absorbing materials and structural designs, using:

 • Radar Absorbing Material (RAM) Composites – Multi-layer structures combining foam cores, honeycomb architectures, and fiber-reinforced matrices with metal coatings to achieve broadband electromagnetic wave absorption across X-band and lower frequencies